alexandre-touret/rest-apis-versioning-workshop/docs/06-authorization.md

 ### Declare routes and corresponding scopes in the gateway

-In [the gateway's configuration](../gateway/src/main/resources/application.yml), enable first the security uncommenting this lines:
+In [the gateway's configuration](../gateway/src/main/resources/application.yml), enable first the security uncommenting these lines:

 ```yaml
 # SECURITY CONFIGURATION TO BE APPLIED (remove comments to apply it)